 Home Pet Euthanasia

-How do I know when it might be time to put my pet to sleep?
+How do I know when it is time to put my pet to sleep?
 No one really knows the right moment to decide on euthanasia.
-It is a very personal and difficult decision many pet owners face and the answer is different for each person and each pet.
-Here are some frequently asked questions to help you with your decision and the hardest decision a pet owner may ever have to face.
+It is a very personal and difficult decision that many pet owners face.
+The answer is different for each person and each pet.
+Here are some frequently asked questions to help you with your decision, which can be the hardest decision that a pet owner may face.

-Dr. Goldie Rosen is a veterinarian and founder of Halton Veterinary House Call Services: a mobile practice providing compassionate pet euthanasia, home dog euthanasia and home cat euthanasia.
-Dr. Rosen is available to help her clients during stressful and emotional situations.
+Dr. Goldie Rosen is a veterinarian and the founder of Halton Veterinary House Call Services: a mobile veterinary practice that provides compassionate home dog euthanasia and home cat euthanasia.
+Dr. Rosen is available to help her clients during stressful and emotional end-of-life situations.

 Dr. Rosen’s combination of professionalism, empathy, and reassuring bedside manner offers peace of mind for you and your family’s best friend.

-Her services also include pet aftercare whether it be a communal or private cremation.
-She is always happy to make a paw print for you at no charge.
+Her services also include pet aftercare, which can be a regular/communal cremation or a private cremation.
+She is also happy to make a paw print for you at no charge.

-Compassionate euthanasia for your pet in your home is a helpful alternative for animal owners.
-Many pets are nervous about going to a clinic or unfortunately are too sick to make it to a clinic as their time comes near.
+Compassionate euthanasia for your pet in your home is a helpful alternative for animal owners whose pets are nervous about going to a clinic or are too sick to transport.

 Dr. Goldie Rosen is devoted to providing the highest quality of care in a compassionate, supportive, and ethical manner.
-Furthermore, she continuously strives to exceed her clients’ expectations by advocating the value of the human-animal bond which is best in a relaxing, comfortable home environment.
+She continuously strives to exceed her clients’ expectations by acknowledging the value of the human-animal bond that exists in a relaxing, comfortable home environment.

-Dr. Goldie Rosen is happily serving Acton, Ancaster, Burlington, Dundas, Georgetown, Hamilton, Milton, Mississauga, Oakville, Stoney Creek and Waterdown.
-Please call her at 905-876-7766 or contact her by email.
+Dr. Goldie Rosen is happily serving Acton, Ancaster, Burlington, Dundas, Georgetown, Guelph, Hamilton, Milton, Mississauga, Oakville, Stoney Creek and Waterdown.
+If you are within her service area and would like to inquire about her services, please call 905-876-7766 or contact her by email.